-Do you need clarification about the GST/HST payment?
-If you’re concerned that this is some sneaky additional tax you owe, rest assured that it is not.
+Do you need clarification about the GST payment dates?
+If you're concerned that this is some sneaky additional tax you owe, rest assured that it is not.

-Actually, the GST/HST tax credit is money the Canadian government returns to families of modest or low income to offset the money they’ve spent on taxes throughout the year.
+Actually, the GST/HST tax credit is money the federal government returns to families with modest incomes to offset the money they've spent on taxes throughout the year.
 Eligibility is based on your annual income, but you must check a box on your tax return to ensure you receive the credit.

-GST/HST tax credits are awarded in four instalments throughout the year.
+The GST/HST credit is a tax-free quarterly payment that gets sent out four times per year.
 Knowing when to expect your GST payments can help you plan strategically to make the most of this small financial windfall.

-Keep reading for more information on how the GST/HST tax credit works, how much you can expect to receive, the full benefit payment date schedule, and some tips on maximizing your returns.
+Keep reading for more information on how the GST/HST tax credit works, how much you can expect to receive, the full schedule of payment dates, and some tips on maximizing your returns.

 Overview of the GST/HST Tax Credit

 Families that earn a modest or low income are eligible to receive GST/HST tax credits to offset the money they spend on these taxes throughout the year.
-It’s a non-taxable credit, meaning it doesn’t count toward a recipient’s yearly gross income.
+It's a non-taxable credit, meaning it doesn't count toward a recipient's yearly gross income for income tax purposes.

 To be eligible for the GST/HST tax credit, you must be a resident of Canada at the beginning of the month in which the payment is made.
 You must be at least 19 years old in the month prior to when the payment is made.